naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 Trunking refers to a network configuration that efficiently conveys data between multiple entities without using one-to-one links.
 For MSPs trunking in networking will typically relate either to link aggregation or VLAN trunking, a practice integral to VLAN configuration

+#### What does trunk mean in networking

+A trunk is a single channel of communication that allows multiple entities at one end to correspond with the correct entity at the other end.
+It is a 'link' that carries many signals at the same time, creating more efficient network access between 2 nodes.

+#### VLAN Trunking

+To answer what is VLAN trunking, it is important to understand why networks hae VLANs